timelinez/timelinez.github.io/README.md

 (protect the master branch).
 Also don't check in PDFs as researchers have proven SHA1 is not safe for PDFs [[↗]](http://shattered.io/) if someone has sufficient funds to spend on computing power to make a second PDF have the same SHA1 of the first.

-## Because you trust GitHub (Microsoft)

-1. To not tamper with the Git history itself
-2. To not mis-represent anything during the serving and navigation of the timeline, despite some source being "open" (this repo)

 # Making your own timeline

 If you're interested in making your own timelines, take a look at